awslabs/amazon-redshift-utils/src/RedshiftAutomation/README.md

 ```
 {"utilities":["ColumnEncodingUtility", "AnalyzeVacuumUtility", "Monitoring"],
 "configuration":{
-  "analyzeTable": "Specific table names to operate on (string)",
+  "table_name": "Specific table names to operate on (string)",
-  "analyzeSchema": "Schema to be analyzed, vacuumed, or encoded (string)",
+  "schema_name": "Schema to be analyzed, vacuumed, or encoded (string)",
   "comprows": "Rows to use in the analyze compression request (int | default -1 meaning unspecified)",
   "db": "Database Name to connect to (string)",
-  "dbHost": "Your cluster DNS name (string)",
+  "db_host": "Your cluster DNS name (string)",
-  "dbPassword": "Your base64 encoded encrypted password here (string - generated with encrypt_password.py)",
+  "db_password": "Your base64 encoded encrypted password here (string - generated with encrypt_password.py)",
-  "dbPort": "The database port number (int)",
+  "db_port": "The database port number (int)",
-  "dbUser": "The database User to connect to (string)",
+  "db_user": "The database User to connect to (string)",
-  "dropOldData": "When column encoding is invoked, should the old database table be kept as XXX_$old? (boolean - true | false | default false)",
+  "drop_old_data": "When column encoding is invoked, should the old database table be kept as XXX_$old? (boolean - true | false | default false)",
-  "ignoreErrors": "Should a given utility keep running if it encouters errors, and fail the Lambda function? (boolean - true | false | default false)",
+  "ignore_errors": "Should a given utility keep running if it encouters errors, and fail the Lambda function? (boolean - true | false | default false)",
-  "queryGroup": "Query group name to set for routing to a specific WLM queue (string)",
+  "query_group": "Query group name to set for routing to a specific WLM queue (string)",
-  "querySlotCount": "Number of query slots to use - set to queue(max) for optimal performance (int - default 1)",
+  "query_slot_count": "Number of query slots to use - set to queue(max) for optimal performance (int - default 1)",
-  "targetSchema": "When column encoding is invoked, should it build new tables into a different schema? (string)",
+  "target_schema": "When column encoding is invoked, should it build new tables into a different schema? (string)",
   "force": "Do you want to force the utility to run for each provided table or schema, even if changes are not required? (boolean - true | false | default false)",
-  "outputFile":"/tmp/analyze-schema-compression.sql",
+  "output_file":"/tmp/analyze-schema-compression.sql",
   "debug": "Should the utilities run in debug mode? (boolean - true | false | default false)",
-  "do-execute": "Should changes be made automatically, or just for reporting purposes (boolean - true |  false | default true)",
+  "do_execute": "Should changes be made automatically, or just for reporting purposes (boolean - true |  false | default true)",
   "analyze_col_width": "Analyze columns wider than this value (int)",
   "threads": "How many threads should the column encoding utility use (can run in parallel - default 1 for Lambda)",
-  "ssl-option":"Should you connect to the cluster with SSL? (boolean true | false | default true)",
+  "ssl":"Should you connect to the cluster with SSL? (boolean true | false | default true)",
-  "doVacuum": "Should the Analyze Vacuum utility run Vacuum? (boolean true | false | default true)",
+  "do_vacuum": "Should the Analyze Vacuum utility run Vacuum? (boolean true | false | default true)",
-  "doAnalyze":"Should the Analyze Vacuum utility run Analyze? (boolean true | false | default true)",
+  "do_analyze":"Should the Analyze Vacuum utility run Analyze? (boolean true | false | default true)",
-  "tableBlacklist":"comma separated list of tables to suppress running the analyze vacuum utility against",
+  "table_blacklist":"comma separated list of tables to suppress running the analyze vacuum utility against",
-  "aggregationInterval":"Interval on which to summarise database statistics (redshift interval literal: http://docs.aws.amazon.com/redshift/latest/dg/r_interval_literals.html | default '1 hour'",
+  "agg_interval":"Interval on which to summarise database statistics (redshift interval literal: http://docs.aws.amazon.com/redshift/latest/dg/r_interval_literals.html | default '1 hour'",
-  "clusterName":"The cluster name that is the first part of the DNS name"
+  "cluster_name":"The cluster name that is the first part of the DNS name"
   }
 }
 ```